dddrrreee/cs340lx-25aut/labs/2-pcb/README.md

     Then click "Apply, Save Schematic & Continue".
 You can then close out of the Assign Footprints window and the schematic editor.

-### Advanced

-1. Rather than using a CP2102 breakout board, look up a datasheet and place your own CP2102 chip and all of the various supporting components so you can plug a USB cable into your PCB and talk UART with your Pi.
-You can also check out the included `parthiv_pcb_v2.1` project which will contain a sub-schematic for the CP2102N and supporting hardware.
-You can copy this schematic into your project and import it, though it's a good exercise to build it from a datasheet.

-2. You can also do the same with the raw part from the breakout board, which will be much cheaper than doing it with the breakout.
-However, I would always suggest having the breakout board as a backup option to help you determine if bugs are software-related or hardware-related.

 ### Schematic Editor Keyboard Shortcuts